 Reading List: See the reading list of topics relevant to the area of professionalism and engineering eithics.
 If not now, later in life you should read more about, for instance, social justice, law as it pertains to ethics, and the history of electrical and computer engineering.
-Other books on this list may be of interest for later reading also.

-Extra-Curricular Opportunities: The OSU College of Engineering student organization,"Engineers for Community Service," (ECOS) or activities in the Humanitarian Engineering Center.
+Related Opportunities: The OSU College of Engineering student organization,"Engineers for Community Service," (ECOS) or activities in the Humanitarian Engineering Center.

 Web Resources: See the following web sites for more materials on engineering ethics and professionalism: